Azure/azure-documentdb-datamigrationtool/docs/developer-guidance.md

     ![The Cosmos DB Emulator Quickstart screen displays with the Primary Connection String value highlighted.](media/cosmosemulator_primaryconnectionstring.png "Cosmos DB Emulator Primary Connection String")

-    >**NOTE**: Currently the Cosmos DB Data migration tool expects a single JSON file containing an array of objects.
+    >**NOTE**: Currently the Cosmos DB Data Migration Tool expects a single JSON file containing an array of objects.

 3. Ensure the **Microsoft.DataTransfer.Core** project is set as the startup project then press `F5` to run the application.